 Hours of operation:

-The rink is open daily from 8:00am to 10:00pm until March 3rd, 2019.
+The rink is open daily from 8:00am to 10:00pm until the beginning of March.

 Rockefeller Center Ice Skating Rink Cost

 Remember that General Admission skating is on a first-come, first-serve basis, whenever the Rink is open to the public.
 No advance reservations or online sales are available for General Admission – tickets are sold only in their Skate House.
-If you prefer to skip the lines, there are VIP skate reservations which gives you premium passes that gets you on the ice through the rink exclusive VIP Igloo.
-You can make a reservation here.

 Fun Fact: You can also propose marriage at the Rockefeller Center ice skating rink.
 It is called: Engagement on Ice!
 They have silver, gold and platinum packages.
 It ranges from $300 up to $1000 depending on what is included.
 You can make your reservation here.